mmcmahon13/paper-notes/notes/goldberg_notes.md

   - sum or average the embeddings of the features (reduces to normal bag of words if the embeddings are 1hot vectors) (todo insert equation)

+#### Embedding layers
+- c(.) = function from core features to input vectors (extract embeddings from core features and concatenate them e.g.)
+- some networks treat c as part of the network as a "lookup" or "embedding" layer

+( todo copy remainder of notes on this, too many equations - take pic?)

 ## General structure for Feed-Forward NLP classification system
 1. extract set of core linguistic features f_1...f_k that are relevant to the output class
 2. for each feature f_i retrieve corresponding feature vector v(f_i)
 3. combine vectors (via concatenation, summation, etc.) into input vector x
 4. feed x into nonlinear classifier (feedforward NN)

-Network takes care of learning interactions between combos of features using nonlinearities For multiclass classification with k classes, output is k-dim vector with score for each class
+- Network takes care of learning interactions between combos of features using nonlinearities
+- For multiclass classification with k classes, output is k-dim vector with score for each class